cgeeng/payroll_gen/DesignDocument.md

 1. Test that the `Employee` class properly returns `name` from `getName()`
 2. Test that the `Employee` class properly returns `id` from `getId()`
-3. continue to add your brainstorm here (you don't need to super formal - this is a brainstorm)
+3. continue to add your brainstorm here (you don't need to super formal - this is a brainstorm) - yes, you can change the bullets above to something that fits your design.